Dr. Emily Stevens

 My research focuses on the genetics, toxins, and evolution of opportunistic pathogens within the host microbiome using GWAS and experimental evolution approaches.

 Drew, G.C.*, Stevens, E.*, King, K.C.
 2021.
 Microbial evolution and transitions along the parasite-mutualist continuum.
 Nature Reviews Microbiology.
-In press.
+Early view.

 Ekroth, A.K.E., Gerth, M., Stevens, E., Ford, S.A., King, K.C.
 2021.
 Host genotype and genetic diversity shape the evolution of a novel bacterial pathogen.
 The ISME Journal.
-In press.
+Early view.

 King, K.C., Stevens, E., Drew, G.C.
 2020.
 Microbiome: evolution in a world of interaction.
 Current Biology 30, R265-R267.